Submitty/Submitty/migration/README.md

 on each missing migration, and then delete the record of it from the DB as well as remove that migration file from `${SUBMITTY_INSTALL_DIR}/migrations`.

-`migrate` accepts two flags: `--fake` and `--initial`. `--fake` will mark all down migrations as being run, without actually running them. `--initial` will only run the first migration (if down), and then force the `--fake` flag for all other down migrations.
+`migrate` accepts two flags: `--fake` and `--initial`. `--fake` will mark all up migrations as being run, without actually running them. `--initial` will only run the first migration (if it's down), and then force the `--fake` flag for all other up migrations.
 This is useful for first spinning up a fresh instance of Submitty as the initial migration for all categories contains the full up-to-date schema dump and does not require any transformations.